Caux Palace Hotel: World War II

 After the Caux Palace Hotel, most other hotels also had to gradually close down.
 In 1941, Hotel Regina was declared bankrupt and sold twice in a row.
 The Caux Palace Hotel reopened in May 1944 as a detention centre for English and American Air Force pilots escaped from Italian prisoner camps.
 Then from November 1944 to July 1945 they were replaced by Italian civilian refugees and from December 1944 by Jewish Hungarian refugees.
-This last group consisted of 1670 people coming from the Bergen-Belsen concentration camp where they had been briefly detained by the SS administration in spite of the payment of a handsome ransom for their freedom.
-This episode is known as the Kasztner train story, by the name of the main Jewish negotiator for this evacuation.
-Last minute negotiations on the background of an impending German defeat allowed the train to be finally redirected to Switzerland as initially planned and to save its passengers from an almost certain death.
-Orthodox Jews were put up at the Regina Hotel and all other in the former Caux Palace Hotel.
+This last group consisted of 1670 people who were on the Kasztner train.
 An oak tree was planted on the Caux terrace in memory of this convoy and a plaque was inaugurated there in 1999.
 It reads: “In memory of the Jewish refugees accommodated here during WWII, and in memory of those who were driven back by the Swiss borders.
 We shall not forget them.”

 These various visitors of Caux degraded the buildings a lot.
 Everything that could have a market value like door knobs, locks, taps, etc. was dismantled and sold.
 This completed the ruin of the creators of the Caux Palace Hotel.
 Apart from the ground and of the building's shell, nothing was left of the 9 to 10 million Swiss Francs which had been invested there since 1890.
 It later turned out, however, that the caretaker of the Caux Palace Hotel, Robert Auberson, had been able to hide and store a lot of valuable pieces of furniture, as well as crockery and cutlery.